 Temporary Investments: When the Portfolio is employing the Adviser's defensive capital preservation strategy, to respond to adverse market, economic, political or other conditions, the Portfolio may invest 100% of its total assets, without limitation, in high-quality short-term debt securities and money market instruments.
-These short-term debt securities and money market instruments.
-These short-term debt of deposit, bankers' acceptances, U.S. Government securities and repurchase agreements.
+These short-term debt securities and money market instruments include: shares of money market mutual funds, commercial paper, certificates of deposit, bankers' acceptances, U.S. Government securities and repurchase agreements.
 While the Portfolio is in a defensive position, the opportunity to achieve its investment objective will be limited.
 Furthermore, to the extent that the Portfolio invests in money market mutual funds for cash positions, there will be some duplication of expenses because the Portfolio pays its pro-rata portion of such money market funds' advisory fees and operational fees.
 The Portfolio may also invest a substantial portion of its assets in such instruments at any time to maintain liquidity or pending selection of investments in accordance with its policies.